charlie-casserly/CV/README.md

 <strike>A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.</strike>

 I am an ambitious Junior Developer and recent graduate of Makers Academy, with previous experience in Electrical Installation and Maintenance.
-I am passionate about tech and have a fiery knack for problem solving.
+I am passionate about tech, have a fiery knack for problem solving,

 ## Projects